Life outside the nook

 The plant shop was the opening move

 There’s a little plant-and-gift shop between my apartment and the coffee place, and I went in to kill five minutes before opening hours.
 I stayed to read the care-instruction tags like they were catalog cards — genus, light requirement, watering interval, the same three-fact structure my brain wants to apply to absolutely everything, including houseplants I have no intention of buying.
+Ten years running a reference desk will do that to a person.
+You start seeing every object as something that’s one taxonomy away from being findable, and a nursery tag is basically a mini call slip if you squint.

 Winnie writing in a notebook at a cafe table with a mug of coffee